msquared-io/msquared-shop-example/README.md

 ## Configuring the shop

-Define the object used for currency, and a map of listings to prices
+Define the object used for currency, and a map of items to prices

 ```
 {
   "currency" : "EFTfrHydl8I3ynkWnsRV.DeburwrKabSxgVbSYz8c",
-  "listings" : {
+  "items" : {
-    "EFTfrHydl8I3ynkWnsRV.DeburwrKabSxgVbSYz8c" : 100,
+    "EFTfrHydl8I3ynkWnsRV.gbOqXWTOYsUxV7zOxskh" : 100,
     "EFTfrHydl8I3ynkWnsRV.U48MEsRbxvbtj60Yp46n" : 200
   }
 }